jarrarhaider1214/docs/pages/user-guide/components/k8s-resources/k8s-resources.md

 ![17](imgs\17.jpg)

-1. **Enable Ingress Traffic:** To enable ingress traffic for an Istio service mesh.
+1. **Enable Ingress Traffic:** To enable ingress traffic for an Istio service application.
 2. **Weight:** Weight of the service.
 3. **AddURLs:** To add URLs.
 You can add more than one URL.
 4. **Timeout:** Timeout for http requests.